 Item-level gaps warrant close attention.
 Many respondents missed the correct attack duration range.
 Guideline frameworks (ICHD-3, adopted in NICE CG150) define migraine attacks as typically 4–72 hours in adults and detail chronic migraine as ≥15 monthly headache days with ≥8 having migraine features [25].
 Underrecognition of duration criteria risks both under-diagnosis and delayed initiation of preventive care.
 Likewise, some physicians under-identified common triggers.
 While triggers are not causative, stress is consistently among the most frequently reported precipitants in observational and review literature, and environmental factors (e.g., weather changes, bright light) are often implicated [32].
 Improving history-taking with structured headache diaries as recommended by NICE can sharpen diagnostic precision and personalize counseling on modifiable triggers [25].

 Non-pharmacological therapies were another area of uncertainty.
 Contemporary guidelines emphasize multimodal care, including education, sleep and lifestyle regularity, and behavioral interventions (e.g., cognitive-behavioral therapy, relaxation/biofeedback) as adjuncts to, not replacements for, pharmacotherapy [31].
 The evidence base for psychological therapies suggests benefit for some outcomes but is heterogeneous and, in Cochrane assessments, often low-to-very-low certainty—underscoring the need for judicious, individualized use alongside guideline-directed drugs [33].
-The pattern we observed good familiarity with drug options but hesitation around non-pharmacological tools mirrors gaps reported in international primary-care surveys [34].
+The pattern we observed, good familiarity with drug options but hesitation around non-pharmacological tools mirrors gaps reported in international primary-care surveys [34].

 In contrast, acute management knowledge in our cohort aligned well with evidence-based recommendations.
 The American Headache Society’s evidence assessment supports triptans (alone or with NSAIDs) as first-line acute therapy in adults, with antiemetics as needed and avoidance of routine opioids [26].
 NICE likewise recommends combination therapy with an oral triptan plus an NSAID or paracetamol for most adults [25].
 We also note appropriate caution regarding medication-overuse headache (MOH): NICE specifies overuse thresholds ≥10 days/month for triptans, opioids, ergot or combination analgesics; ≥15 days/month for simple analgesics which primary care can monitor by diary and brief follow-up [25].